 Proposed property acquisition costs must be reasonable and may not exceed the property's fair market value as evidenced by an appraisal.
-DHCD will determine reasonableness through an analysis of the appraisal and by comparison of recent DHCD-funded projects in similar locations and for uses similar to those proposed in the application.
+DHCD will determine reasonableness through an analysis of the appraisal, the proposed flow of funds, and by comparison of recent DHCD-funded projects in similar locations and for uses similar to those proposed in the application.
 DHCD reserves the right to request a second appraisal.
 For projects where the property has already been acquired, acquisition cost reasonableness will be based on the original purchase price plus reasonable carrying and settlement costs.